SurendraRedd/DjangoProject/README.md

 # DjangoProject
-Sample Django Project Step by Step Approach.
+This Repository contains the detailed Step by Step Approach of Warehouse Management System.

 ### 1. Setup in Windows
 <!---![](/images/WindowsSteps.png) -->